ChaseTramel/starship-odyssey/02 - Character Creation/Basic Moves.md

 ### **Make A Statement** ( +Expressive )

+When you make a speech, unveil artwork or challenge an untruth; name aloud what opinion or truth you want acknowleged, and by whom.
+Roll 2d6+ Expressive.

+On a 10+ your statement is heard, and minds are moved.
+On a 7 to 9 your statement is heard, but was already known to the audience; you are acknowleged, and now expected to be quiet; you are tasked with solving the problem.
+On a 6- your attempt to disrupt the known conventions fails and upsets powerful people.

 ### **Use Technology** ( +Scientific )

 To utilize hardware or software to resolve a challenge, name aloud FICTION FIRST.
 Roll 2d6 + Scientific.